 You guys know Big G cereals, right?
 General Mills?
 They make Cinnamon Toast Crunch, Reese’s Puffs, Lucky Charms… basically everything that is happiness in a box.
 Well, these guys are putting FREE Justice League comic books in their [specially marked] cereal boxes.
 Cereal box prizes!
 Remember those??
 Here is the info.
 Anyway, [Disclosure] Big G was kind enough to sponsor this post, including hooking us up with boxes of cereal. <3

 As we were staring at the empty cereal boxes (empty since we immediately ate the cereal.
 For dinner.
-Don’t pretend you haven’t done it) and flipping through the free comic books that came inside (you can read the second issues online, here), we knew we wanted to make SOMETHING unique.
+Don’t pretend you haven’t done it) and flipping through the free comic books that came inside, we knew we wanted to make SOMETHING unique.
 And of course something relative to DIY geek decor.
 Enter our dented Target-clearance-section side table.
 And our desire to have more mid century atomic designs on things.

 Our atomic-inspired shape was just drawn with a ruler, then cut out.

 After taping the stencil down and cutting the comic books apart, we started figuring out a layout that we liked.
 We have tons of comic book pages and clippings leftover, for future projects.

 We decoupaged the comics directly onto the table, using matte Mod Podge.
 Make sure you push air bubbles out.